feathersui/feathersui-starling/documentation/help/markdown/label.md

 }
 ```

-In the example above, we provide styles for a `BitmapFontTextRenderer`.
-The styles for a `TextFieldTextRenderer` will be different:
+In the example above, we provide styles for a [`BitmapFontTextRenderer`](../api-reference/feathers/controls/text/BitmapFontTextRenderer.html).
+The styles for another text renderer, like [`TextBlockTextRenderer`](../api-reference/feathers/controls/text/TextBlockTextRenderer.html), will be different:

 ``` code
 label.textRendererFactory = function():ITextRenderer